vberlier/goomy/README.md

 #### `entity.get<ComponentType>()`

-This function returns a lightweight wrapper around a reference to the component of the given type associated with the entity.
+This function returns a reference wrapper to the component of the given type attached to the entity.

 ```cpp
 auto component1 = entity.get<Component1>();
 ```

-This function should only be called if the component actually exists so make sure to check for the component with the `has<ComponentType>()` member function where appropriate.
+This function should only be called if the component actually exists, so make sure to check for the component with the `has<ComponentType>()` member function where appropriate.

 #### `entity.create<ComponentType>(Args &&... args)`

 Create and attach a new component of the given type to the entity.
 The arguments are passed to the constructor of the component.
-The function returns a component wrapper.
+The function returns a component reference wrapper.

 ```cpp
 auto component1 = entity.create<Component1>(arg1, arg2, ...);